Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 ##### Gaps in the outline

+The gaps issue appears in the shader-based (inverted hull) outline mostly on the sharp edges of the model.
+The most succeptible to this issue are the cube-like models and low-poly models.

 In some cases it may be useful to **manipulate the normals of your model** in order to **force the shader to render outlines** where it wouldn't do so otherwise.

 [![Gaps are visible on hard edges](/FlatKit_Manual_Images/outline-gaps-suzanne-1.png){: .image-fancy }](/FlatKit_Manual_Images/outline-gaps-suzanne-1.png)